Long-period Pulsars as Possible Outcomes of Supernova Fallback Accretion: Period evolution of pulsars witnessing supernova fallback

 \subsection{Accretion from a fallback disk}

-\citet{Mineshige1997, Menou2001} have studied the formation and time evolution of fallback accretion disks around compact objects.
-In particular, by using the self-similar solution of \citet{Cannizzo1990}, \citet{Menou2001} found that the fallback material with excess angular momentum circularizes to form a disk on a typical viscous timescale $t_{\rm v} \sim \unit[2000]{s}$.
-This timescale determines the duration of an initial transient accretion phase characterized by a nearly constant accretion rate.
-Afterwards, as the supply of fallback matter decreases, the accretion rate in the disk declines itself as a power law.
-We follow these prescriptions and model the long-term time evolution of the accretion rate in the disk as:
+\citet{Mineshige1997} and \citet{Menou2001} have studied the formation and time evolution of fallback accretion disks around compact objects.
+In particular, by using the self-similar solution of \citet{Cannizzo1990}, \citet{Menou2001} found that the fallback material with excess angular momentum circularizes to form a disk on a typical viscous timescale $t_{\rm v} \sim \unit[2.08 \times 10^3 \, T_{\rm c, 6}^{-1} r_{\rm d, 8}^{1/2}]{s} $, where $T_{\rm c, 6}$ is the disk's central temperature in units of $\unit[10^6]{K}$ and $r_{\rm d, 8}$ is the circularization radius of the disk in units of $\unit[10^8]{cm}$.
+The circularization radius $r_{\rm d}$ can be assumed to be the Keplerian radius corresponding to the initial angular momentum of the fallback matter.
+Supernova simulations have shown that typical values for the angular momentum density of the fallback matter are around $j_{\rm fb} \sim \unit[10^{16-17}]{cm^2 \, s^{-1}}$ \citep{Janka2021}, which corresponds to a circularization radius of around $\unit[10^{6-8}]{cm}$.
+In the following we will always assume the fiducial values $T_{\rm c, 6} = 1$ and $r_{\rm d, 8} = 1$ \citep[see also][]{Hameury1998}.
+The viscous timescale determines the duration of an initial transient accretion phase characterized by a nearly constant accretion rate.
+Afterwards, as the supply of fallback matter decreases, the accretion rate into the disk itself declines as a power law.
+Furthermore the disk starts to spread due to viscous effects.
+We follow these prescriptions and model the long-term time evolution of the accretion rate and outer radius of the disk as \citep[see][]{Menou2001, Ertan2009}: